suryadeipreddyk/covid19-data-engineering-project/README.md

 ## Project Overview
 This project focuses on building a scalable **data engineering pipeline** for processing and analyzing COVID-19 data using **AWS services**.
 The data is ingested from an AWS-managed data lake, preprocessed, and structured for analytical use.

+For a detailed breakdown of the project, visit the [COVID19 Data Engineering Documentation](https://devengine.notion.site/COVID19-Data-Engineering-Project-18632fa5808880d289edda50b8c5f857).

 ## Architecture Overview
 The AWS-based data pipeline consists of the following stages:
 1. **Data Ingestion**: Data is obtained from an AWS-managed data lake and stored in **Amazon S3**.